Check-in/check-out is the process of recording when an asset is issued to a person and when it is returned, so custody of the item is always known.

 Why custody records matter

 Shared equipment without a check-out step drifts.
 Power tools migrate between vans, chargers stay on whichever desk used them last, and the question “who has the impact driver?” gets answered by walking the building.
-The custody record fixes the social problem as much as the logistical one: returns stop being optional when they are recorded, condition disputes get settled by the log rather than by argument, and a leaver’s outstanding loans surface as a list instead of a surprise.
+The custody log fixes the social problem as much as the logistical one: returns stop being optional when they are recorded, condition disputes get settled by the log rather than by argument, and a leaver’s outstanding loans surface as a list instead of a surprise.

 Check-out vs assignment vs transfer